bleibig/rust-grammar/README.md

   the flex lexer works the same as rustc's lexer.

-* rparse: This tool reads rust code from stdin and uses rustc's parser to print the AST to stdout in JSON format.
+* rparse: This tool reads rust code from stdin and uses rustc's parser to print the AST to stdout in either s-expression or JSON format.

 ## Further work